 Our speaker this month will be Roger Pomainville.
 Roger is a long-time resident of Longmont and an avid climber.
 After his diagnosis of UC in 1977, and ileostomy in 1980, he was told he could do anything in life.
 And he’s made that happen!
-Roger has climbed our own Longs Peak more than once, climbed Mt Everest, and represented the Denver Metro Ostomy Group and our local CCFA on a climb to Mt Elbrus in Russia (elev 18,510 ft).
+Roger has climbed our own Longs Peak more than once, climbed to Base Camp at Mt Everest, and represented the Denver Metro Ostomy Group and our local CCFA on a climb to Mt Elbrus in Russia (elev 18,510 ft).
 He has a compelling presentation and, if time permits, can show how to change your ostomy pouch while roped to the side of a mountain!
 As always, time will be available to ask questions and share concerns.
 Hope you can make it!

 The speaker at our next meeting at Longmont United Hospital will feature our own Debra Noel.
 Debbie spent her career in non-profit social services work for people struggling with life issues as well as children and adults with disabilities and the elderly.
 Now in her 60s, she is able to enjoy retirement and her art work.
 Living more than two decades with paralysis from an accidental gunshot, Debbie understands body pain.
 She has a colostomy and like everything else in life, it doesn’t stop her from doing those things she enjoys.
 Come hear her dramatic story.